 A first measure consisting of a direct grant scheme, accessible to medium and large enterprises which are particularly hit by the economic consequences of the coronavirus outbreak and which are active in certain sectors defined by Hungary, has been approved (8 April).
 The support per company will not exceed EUR 800 000 and the total estimated budget of the scheme is EUR 474 million, as amended for a second time (17 August).
+A further amendment changes the deadlines within which a supported investment must be completed as well as the applicable aid intensity (7 October).
+A third amendment extends the application until 30 June 2021 and increases the budget to EUR 614 million (10 November).

 A second measure with a total estimated budget of EUR 1 billion.
 This scheme aims to support companies affected by the coronavirus outbreak through direct grants, loans and equity measures, using EU structural funds for that purpose.
 The scheme will be open to all companies, i.e. micro, small and medium-sized enterprises (SMEs) and large companies, which have access to European structural funds and are facing difficulties as a result of the economic impact of the coronavirus outbreak.
 (17 April) The scheme has been amended to allow for support to micro and small undertakings that were already in difficulty on 31 December 2019 (28 July).
+A further amendment extends the application until 30 June 2021 (10 November).